 The issue of environmental impact and meat production is a complicated one and open to misinterpretation and confusion.
 With my obvious interest in grassfed and pasture-raised production I am always looking to see what new evidence is being presented.
 After reading both pieces, however, I was left feeling rather disappointed.
 These articles are interesting, but they are interesting for all the wrong reasons.
 While they appear to put forward a strong argument, with independent studies mentioned, if not always actually referenced, they actually expose the problems of scientific reductionism and a general lack of academic rigor.

-Joe, Judy and Joey Sparks raise Animal Welfare Approved beef cattle on Sparks Family Farm in Stuart, VA.
+Joe, Judy and Joey Sparks raise Certified AWA beef cattle at Sparks Family Farm in Stuart, VA.
 Having grown up on a farm, Joe could never imagine a better or more fulfilling occupation.
 In 1995, he was able to realize his dream of farming again when the family purchased 300 acres in the heart of the Blue Ridge Mountains, now known as Triple J Ranch (named after Joe, Judy, and Joey) and Sparks Family Farm.

-The Plant family raises Animal Welfare Approved cattle on Scott River Ranch in Etna, California.
+The Plank family raises Certified Grassfed by AWA beef cattle on Scott River Ranch near the Russian Peak Wilderness area in northern California.
 For owners Gareth and Millie, farming has been a life-long commitment.
-Millie, a daughter of fourth-generation California farmers, swore she would never get into the business, until she met Gareth, who persuaded her back into the farming lifestyle.
-“Family is one of the main reasons we chose to live on a ranch,” say the Plants.
-The Plants have five children, and live next door to Millie’s parents and across the street from Gareth’s mother; a true family operation indeed.
+Millie, a daughter of fourth-generation California farmers, swore she would never get into the business until she met Gareth, who persuaded her back into the farming lifestyle.
+“Family is one of the main reasons we chose to live on a ranch,” say the Planks, who have five children, and live next door to Millie’s parents and across the street from Gareth’s mother—a true family operation indeed!

 “The truth will out” – no matter how hard you try to discredit or disregard it.
 That’s certainly what the industrial meat lobby is finding when it comes to the human health implications of the overuse of antibiotics in intensive livestock farming.
 For while they desperately fight a rearguard action to counter growing public concerns over intensive livestock production, yet another independent scientific study has proved that resistance to antibiotics is on the increase in intestinal bacteria in animals as a direct result of antibiotic treatments.